ranrandy/fetch-mle/README.md

 If you have any question, please contact me via runfeng4[at]illinois[dot]edu.

+**The codes have been tested on Mac system.
+I'm not sure if there would be any error on Windows**

 ## 1. Run the App
 Turn on **Docker** on your computer (please make sure it's started not starting), and run the following commands to build and run the docker image.
 You may need to wait 5-10 minutes until this image finishes setting up.
 ```